0xPARC/0xparc-intro-book/src/kzg.typ

 === Pairing

-#todo[rewrite this]

-Multiplication can't be done directly, in the sense there isn't a way to get
+Unfortunately, multiplication can't be done directly, in the sense there isn't a way to get
 $[a b]$ given $[a]$ and $[b]$.
-We work around this with a so-called _pairing_, defined a bit later.
+But we work around this with a so-called _pairing_, defined a bit later.

 On the curve $E$ one needs a *pairing* which is a nondegenerate bilinear function
 $ "pair" : E times E -> ZZ slash N ZZ $